Tool · Cancellation strategy

 • Annual test volume per centre, from DVSA DRT122A 2024-25 (the same source as our pass-rate and wait-time tools).

-• National cancellation rate ~10%, drawn from the NAO December 2024 investigation and DVSA Despatch blog patterns.
+• National cancellation rate roughly 10%, a working estimate informed by the NAO December 2025 investigation and DVSA Despatch blog patterns.
 Roughly one in ten bookings gets cancelled inside the 10-working-day window and becomes available to other learners.

 • Weekly cancellations = annual tests × 10% ÷ 52 weeks.
 A centre with 25,000 annual tests produces about 48 weekly cancellations on average.